ThomasDangleterre/Movies/README.md

 `java -jar ./target/movies-0.0.1-SNAPSHOT.jar`

 ### Launch SonarQube analysis
-SonarQube has to be up on por 9000.
+SonarQube has to be up on port 9000.
 You can use this command to have a docker container running a SonarQube server:

 `docker-compose run sonarqube`